yusijs/elwiz/README.md

 * More tests
 * Support kamstrup AMS
 * Priceloader needs more attention, not as stable atm.
 Look at using entsoe.eu API
+* Add more data to list3, add pr-hour usage etc